 A monument included in the list and marked on the map which comprises the Record of Monuments and Places that is set out county by county under Section 12 of the National Monuments (Amendment) Act, 1994 by the Archaeological Survey of Ireland.
 The definition includes Zones of Archaeological Potential in towns and all other monuments of archaeological interest which have so far been identified.
-Any works at or in relation to a recorded monument requires two months' notice under Section 12 of the National Monuments (Amendment) Act, 1994.
+Any works at or in relation to a recorded monument requires two months' notice to the Department of Culture, Heritage and the Gaeltacht under Section 12 of the National Monuments (Amendment) Act, 1994.